1995parham/dotfiles/README.md

 touch $HOME/.config/git/config
 ```

-or you can use mine:
+or you can use mine (it's crystal clear these values is useful only for me):

 ```bash
 ./start.sh git